kunalyaduvanshi03/learning/README.md

 Bare metal is a computer system without a base operating system (OS) or installed applications.
 It is a computer's hardware assembly, structure and components that is installed with either the firmware or basic input/output system (BIOS) software utility or no software at all.

+Hypervisor:- A hypervisor, also known as a virtual machine monitor, is a process that creates and runs virtual machines (VMs).
+A hypervisor allows one host computer to support multiple guest VMs by virtually sharing its resources, like memory and processing.
+Type 1 hypervisor : A Type 1 hypervisor runs directly on the host machine's physical hardware, and it's referred to as a bare-metal hypervisor; it doesn't have to load an underlying OS first.
+Type 2 hypervisors : A Type 2 hypervisor is typically installed on top of an existing OS, and it's called a hosted hypervisor because it relies on the host machine's pre-existing OS to manage calls to CPU, memory, storage and network resources.

+Virtual Machine :- Virtual machines are software computers that provide the same functionality as physical computers.
+Like physical computers, they run applications and an operating system.
+However, virtual machines are computer files that run on a physical computer and behave like a physical computer.
+In other words, virtual machines behave as separate computer systems.

+Onion Routing :- Onion routing is a technique for anonymous communication over a computer network.
+In an onion network, messages are encapsulated in layers of encryption, analogous to layers of an onion.
+There is a large set of precautionary measures and best practices to make web browsing safer and more secure for users.

+Page Rank Algorithm :- The PageRank algorithm outputs a probability distribution used to represent the likelihood that a person randomly clicking on links will arrive at any particular page.
+PageRank can be calculated for collections of documents of any size.
+It is assumed in several research papers that the distribution is evenly divided among all documents in the collection at the beginning of the computational process.
+The PageRank computations require several passes, called “iterations”, through the collection to adjust approximate PageRank values to more closely reflect the theoretical true value.

+Namespace :- A namespace is a group of related elements that each have a unique name or identifier.
+There are several different types of namespaces, and each one has a specific syntax used to define the corresponding elements.
+Each element within a namespace has a "local name" that serves as a unique identifier.

+DataStore :- A datastore is a repository for storing, managing and distributing data sets on an enterprise level.
+It is a broad term that incorporates all types of data that is produced, stored and used by an organization.
+A datastore may include data from end user database applications, files or documents, or the random data property of an organization or an information system.
+Datastore data may be structured, unstructured or in another electronic format.

+Docker :- Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
+Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
+Docker is a tool that is designed to benefit both developers and system administrators, making it a part of many DevOps (developers + operations) toolchains.
+Docker brings security to applications running in a shared environment, but containers by themselves are not an alternative to taking proper security measures.

+Blockchain :- it is a distributed ledger where the saved digital records are distributed across all participating nodes in the network.
+Each node maintains an updated copy of the ledger.a blockchain is a chain of blocks, containing time-stamped digital records.
+Initially described by a group of researchers in 1991, this technique was intended to timestamp digital records so that no one could backdate or tamper them.
+Block

+Every block comprises of-

+Data
+Hash of the block
+Hash of the previous block
+The data recorded in a block depends on the blockchain type.
+For example, Bitcoin Blockchain saves the details about a transaction such as a receiver, sender and number of coins.
+A hash of the block is similar to a fingerprint(always unique) that provides identification to the block and its contents.
+Once a block is created, a hash gets generated.
+Hash value gets changed with every change in the block.
+Therefore, hash values help in detecting the changes made to blocks.
+Containing a hash of the previous block means every block is linked to each other and creates a chain of blocks, known as “Blockchain.”
+Once the data has been recorded or added in a blockchain, it becomes difficult to change it.